D7039E-E7032E/Project-Report/README.md

 ### Cartographer
 <p>
 The Cartographer system is derived from Google’s repository in GitHub where the system is an open source project, letting us to use it.
 This system’s main focus is to be a solution to the simultaneous localization and mapping (SLAM) problem that is about how one can do both localization and mapping at the same time.
-As Cartographer is an approach to this dilemma, different approaches such as the Hector SLAM approach and Gmapping SLAM could been tested.
-Due to the amount of time consumed to get to understand, implement and tune Cartographer, there would be insufficient time to do the rest.
 </p>

 <p>